-I would have loved to have gone to university and earned a degree in design or computing but that’s not the way life panned out.
+I would have loved to have gone to university and earned a degree in design, computing, or English but that’s not the way life panned out.
 Instead, I learned from the school of hard knocks, the university of life and taught myself much that brought me to where I am today, hence why I am sharing my bookshelf.

 I owe much to books because, whenever I needed to learn a particular skill I would buy a book and dip into it as an eternal source of handy reference.
-In particular, SAMS Teach yourself HTML in 24 Hours was the one book that really opened up my path as a web professional and I still have that book today, some 17 years after I first brought it.
-No I don’t, give it back, Mark S 🙂
+In particular, SAMS Teach yourself HTML in 24 Hours was the one book that really opened up my path as a web professional and I still have that book today, some 23 years after I first brought it.

 So, here I share my bookshelf with the world…

 What I’m reading RIGHT NOW!
 (Yes, I have a few on the go at once)

 The Seminal George Orwell novel from 1949.
 I hear it’s still banned in Belarus?

 - The Hero Within: Six Archetypes We Live By

 A look into the concept of archetypes and the characters we use and can use as personas in pertinent situations.